-Estruch made a list of fifty persons, submitting it for approval to General Aguirre, commander of his division, who consulted with Marco Garcia, civil governor of Santa Clara province.
-Garcia said the list was not reliable, as all the persons named therein were loyal autonomists.
+Estruch made a list of fifty persons, submitting it for approval to General Aguirre, commander of his division who consulted with Marco Garcia, civil governor of Santa Clara province.
+Garcia said the list was not reliable, as all the persons named therein were loval autonomists. is all the persons named therein were loyal autonomists.
+Estruch, chagrined at his failure,

 Estruch, chagrined at his failure, formed a secret service police of twenty-five gendarmes, armed with daggers.
 The blacklisted persons were arrested by night and slain outside the city walls.
-When the families of the missing inquired, Estruch replied that they had been arrested and released, and had probably escaped to the fields and joined the rebels.
+When the families of the missing inquired, Estruch replied that they had been arrested and released, and had probably escaped to the fields and joined the rebeis.
 Thus Estruch assassinated about thirty persons.

-Estruch was arrested for his crimes, but was released and sent to the Jauarcy troch, not being court-martialed on account of lack of proof.
+Estruch was arrested for his crimes, but was released and sent to the Jau-care trocha, not being court-martialed out was released and sent to the Jau-caro trocha, not being court-martialed on account of lack of proof.

-One of the daggers used by the Estruch police was presented to Capt.
-Gen. Blanco, who was horrified at the sight.
-Among the persons assassinated was Candido Spalederon, a newspait.
-Among the persons assassinativas Candido Spalederon, a newspa
+One of the daggers used by the Es-truch police was presented to Capt.-Gen. Blanco, who was horrified at the sight.
+Among the persons assassinat-ed was Candido Spalederon, a newspa-per man.

-War Whoops in the White House.
+War Wheese in the White House.

-President McKinley met a dozen of Roosevelt's rough riders last Tuesday.
+President McKinley met a dozen of Rooseveit's rough riders last Tuesday.
 They assembled in the east room and the president shook hands with them.
 He also complimented the plainsmen and they became enthusiastic.
 One of them proposed three cheers.
 They began with an Indian war whoop as an overture and followed it with three cheers which shook the mansion.
 The president smiled with pleasure.